V4Fire/Client/src/components/base/b-dynamic-page/README.md

 ## API

-Also, you can see the implemented traits or the parent component.
+Additionally, you can view the implemented traits or the parent component.

 ### Props